s2i2-hep/s2i2-hep.github.io-source/content/pages/index.md

 Please join the [Google Group](https://groups.google.com/forum/#!forum/s2i2-hep) for updates.

+**Update 4 Sep 2018** - The NSF today [launched](https://www.nsf.gov/news/news_summ.jsp?cntn_id=296456) the "Institute for Research and Innovation in
+Software in High Energy Physics (IRIS-HEP)".
+IRIS-HEP will implement the strategic plan developed by the S2I2-HEP project.
+More information can be found on the [IRIS-HEP website](http://iris-hep.org).

 **Update 18 Dec 2017** - The S2I2-HEP Strategic Plan and Community White Paper documents are now available:

   * Strategic Plan for a Scientific Software Innovation Institute (S2I2) for